ec-geolink/design/data/dataone/canonical-identifiers.md

 Identifiers (e.g., DOI, ORCID, etc.) will be used in GeoLink LOD graphs and we would like to have a set of guidelines for how each type of identifier should be entered into our graphs.
 See #51 for discussion on this topic.

-Here's what I did:
+In general, identifiers have attributes such as a schema, some concept resembling a value (normalized and then used for comparison of identifiers by character), a display form (for print), and one of more HTTP-resolvable URI forms.
+However, it is often the case that the a specification does not exist or does not provide guidance on all of the aforementioned attributes.
+In the common case, all that is made available is a specification of a schema and a value and recommendations about how to display an identifier in print (or in RDF) are left undiscussed.

+While it may be difficult to decide on the best way to serialize identifiers in GeoLink, deciding as a group on a single way to do things will ensure we're doing something reasonable and that we're all doing the same reasonable thing in our graphs.
+In this document I present a list of identifiers, information about their specification and attributes, and provide my recommendations for how we should serialize them in our graphs.

+For each identifier, I:

-- Tried to find a best source of information for each identifier and included a link if I found one.
+- Tried to find a best source of information for the identifier and included a link if I found one
 - Tried to find an example usage of the identifier in the wild
-- Tried to make the distinction between the identifier itself and the resolution method for that identifier
-- Tried to make the distinction between use cases and make sure we had the best form for use in an LOD graph.
+- Tried to make the distinction between use cases and make sure we had the best form for use in an LOD graph
 - Tried to find an endpoint that responds with RDF/XML or some other serialization of triples for each identifier

 I then wrote recommendations for what values to fill in as properties of `glbase:Identifier` resources we put in our graphs.

 The current set of properties are:

 - `glbase:hasIdentifierScheme`: Captures the scheme (e.g., DOI) for an identifier.
 Always use [DataCite named individuals](http://www.essepuntato.it/lode/http://purl.org/spar/datacite#namedindividuals).
-Use `datacite:local-resource-identifier` for internal identifiers (e.g., DataONE PIDs)
+Use `datacite:local-resource-identifier` for internal identifiers (e.g., some DataONE PIDs)
-- `glbase:hasIdentifierValue`: Defined in the ontology as: "Points to the actual string value of identifier., e.g.: &quot;doi:10.5063/AA/ArchivalTag.4.1&quot;"
+- `glbase:hasIdentifierValue`: Defined in the ontology as: "Points to the actual string value of identifier., e.g.: &quot;doi:10.5063/AA/ArchivalTag.4.1&quot;".
+This is vague.

-I propose to break up `glbase:hasIdentifierValue` into at two properties, `glbase:hasIdentifierValue` and `glbase:hasIdentifierResolveURI`.
-I welcome feedback on the names of the properties and also the number.
+I propose to break up `glbase:hasIdentifierValue` into two properties, `glbase:hasIdentifierValue` and `glbase:hasIdentifierResolveURI`.
+Note the latter may irk I welcome feedback on the names of the properties and also the number of properties we need to properly serialize identifiers in our graphs.

 - `glbase:hasIdentifierValue`: Captures the canonical form of the identifier.
 Subject to two principles:
-  - Avoid using resolve URIs: e.g., prefer `'doi:10.1006/jmbi.1998.2354'` to '[http://doi.org/10.1006/jmbi.1998.2354](http://doi.org/10.1006/jmbi.1998.2354)'
+  1. Avoid using resolve URIs: e.g., prefer `'doi:10.1006/jmbi.1998.2354'` to '[http://doi.org/10.1006/jmbi.1998.2354](http://doi.org/10.1006/jmbi.1998.2354)'
-  - Avoid forms that need other information to be recognized as an identifier of its schema: e.g., prefer `doi:10.1006/jmbi.1998.2354` to `10.1006/jmbi.1998.2354`
+  2. Avoid forms that need other information to be recognized as an identifier of its schema: e.g., prefer `doi:10.1006/jmbi.1998.2354` to `10.1006/jmbi.1998.2354`

-- `glbase:hasIdentifierResolveURI`: If present, include the preferred HTTP URI at which the identifier can be resolved in some form
+- `glbase:hasIdentifierResolveURI`: If present, include the preferred HTTP URI at which the identifier can be resolved in some way.
+Always starts with 'http(s)://' and may return anything relevant to the identifier.

-A dataset (`:x`) with a DOI identifier (10.1006/jmbi.1998.2354) serialized in Turtle form using the latter properties would look like this (excuse any invalid Turtle):
+A dataset (`:x`) with a DOI identifier with DOI name '10.1006/jmbi.1998.2354' serialized in Turtle form using the latter properties would look like this (excuse any invalid Turtle):

 ```{ttl}
 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .